Leveraging Analytical Methods for Ranking Suppliers

 IV.
 Pairwise comparison of criteria

-When there are many criteria, it will be difficult to rank order them precisely.
+When there are many criteria, it will be difficult to rank order them Precisely.
 In practice, pair-wise comparison of criteria is used to facilitate the criteria ranking required by the Borda count.
 Here, the decision-maker is asked to give relative importance between two criteria Ci and Cj, whether Ci is preferred to Cj, Cj is preferred to Ci or both are equally important.

 When there are n criteria, the decision-maker has to respond to n(n-1)/2 pair-wise comparisons.
 Based on the decision maker’s response, the criteria rankings and their weights can be computed using the following three steps: